-When Gardner graduates this spring, she’ll do so as the Department of Communication’s William W. White Outstanding Senior.
+When Gardner graduated in May, she did so as the Department of Communication’s William W. White Outstanding Senior.

-Fellow CMCI student Gregory K. Ramirez touched base with Gardner about her time as TEDxCU’s director of programming, her favorite memories from college and what she hopes to do next.
+Fellow CMCI graduate Gregory K. Ramirez touched base with Gardner about her time as TEDxCU’s director of programming, her favorite memories from college and what she hopes to do next.

-GR: What do you think is the most important thing you’ve learned about yourself during your time at CU and CMCI?
+GR: What do you think is the most important thing you learned about yourself during your time at CU and CMCI?

-TG: Over the last three years, I’ve found a love for writing.
-I fell in love with communication because of the emphasis that they put on storytelling and the power of words.
+TG: Over the last three years, I found a love for writing.
+I fell in love with Communication because of the emphasis that they put on storytelling and the power of words.

 I guess I realized I’m a dreamer and that I want to make life better for other people.